-be defined.
+Now this Universal Integrity may not be defined.
 To define may be to defile.
 We may not understand it or know it.
 Great thinkers like Socrates and Buddha refused the definition of the Infinite because it is infinitely superior to finite comprehension.
 It is not the understanding of First Cause that is possible; it is the understanding from First Cause.
 It is the acceptance of a Universal Good; not the intellectual acceptance of the individual who says, "Oh yes, undoubtedly it is so" or the wordy acceptance of the individual who reads his prayers from a prayer book.
 It is not the rationalized acceptance of the intellectual who argues by logistics and syllogisms for this end, but by the simple, inward conviction which may be termed an experience of consciousness; the internal experience of the realization of the nature, or substance, or existence of a Universal Planner behind the Universal Plan.

 It is neither reasonable, nor is it rationally possible to prove or demonstrate the necessity for the Universe.
-We behold everywhere about us the order of the worlds; an order which certainly cannot emerge from disorder.
-We a great Principle of Wisdom at the root behold secondary things in themselves magnificent.
+We behold everywhere about us the order of the worlds; an order which cerbehold secondary things in themselves magnificent.
 Why then should we deny the sublimity of that from which they are suspended?
 We have every justification, intellectually, inspirationally and internally, to accept the existence of a Universal Good in nature.
 This acceptance, however, must be a dynamic acceptance.
 It must not be one of those acceptances that says, "Oh yes, I suppose it is true," and then goes on as before.
 It must be an experience of consciousness arising from a sincere and earnest impulse to know; a quietude within the self; a carrying of the problems of the day into the presence of self for solution; a result of that simple but difficult exercise of being still and knowing.
-But once the inner conviction has established itself upon this Reality with this experienced, participated fact that there is a Sovereign Good at but it is founded in the belief of a Uni- the root of things, in that moment the not become religious by affiliation, but Now this Universal Integrity may not by the adventure of discovery; the discovery of a conviction within himself; a conviction which is justified by the most intimate testimony of his own consciousness; a conviction that exists unless destroyed by intent and purposea simple conviction of a Universal Plan and a Universal Planner.
+But once the inner conviction has established itself upon this Reality with this experienced, participated fact that there is a Sovereign Good at but it is founded in the belief of a Uni- the root of things, in that moment the versal - a Universal Integrity at the individual becomes religious.
+He does not become religious by affiliation, but by the adventure of discovery; the discovery of a conviction within himself: a conviction which is justified by the most intimate testimony of his own consciousness; a conviction that exists unless destroyed by intent and purposea simple conviction of a Universal Plan and a Universal Planner.